Diabetes screening tests

 Diabetes is usually tested by using a blood glucose test.
 Normally, a blood sample is taken from your vein and sent to a pathology lab for analysis.

-There are different types of blood tests.
+There are different types of blood tests used in different situations.
 You may be asked to fast overnight beforehand (fasting blood glucose test) or you may not need to prepare.
-You may be asked to take an oral glucose tolerance test.
-For this test, you are asked to fast, have a blood sample taken, then drink a sugary drink provided for you and have another blood sample taken 2 hours later.

 What does a diabetes test cost?

 If you have a Medicare card and your doctor orders the diabetes test for you, the test is usually bulk billed.
-That means there are no out-of-pocket costs to you.
-However, you can call the pathology lab to ask about costs.
+That means there are no out-of-pocket or additional costs to you.

 How can I get tested?